Smoking in Public Places: Compensation Claim Procedures

 Filing a Small Claims Lawsuit for Compensation Due to Public Smoking

 Filing a small claims lawsuit is remarkably simple.
-By law, this process proceeds without lawyers, and the presiding judge may adopt a highly lenient approach.
+By law, this process proceeds without lawyers.
+The presiding judge may adopt a highly lenient approach.

-The law allows Small Claims Court judges to deviate from procedural rules or rules of evidence if deemed appropriate for a fair hearing.
-In practice, Small Claims Courts are indeed very lenient and tend to accommodate parties to resolve the matter substantively.
+The law allows Small Claims Court judges to deviate from procedural rules or rules of evidence.
+But only if deemed appropriate for a fair hearing.
+In practice, Small Claims Courts are indeed lenient and tend to resolve the matter substantively.

 Dino’s system allows you to create a small claims lawsuit online, independently, in an average of 14 minutes, from any device.
-The small claims lawsuit is tailored to the instructions of the court administration, helping overcome technical and procedural barriers in drafting the lawsuit.
+The small claims lawsuit is tailored to the instructions of the court administration.
+The system helps overcome technical and procedural barriers in drafting the lawsuit.

 Submit a Small ClaimOnly 299 ILS